Synopsis:

 - Data Quality: Prioritize technologies that provide accurate and reliable data for informed decision-making.

-Challenges in Satellite Monitoring
+Challenges in satellite monitoring

 Satellite monitoring, while powerful, presents specific challenges.
 Separating satellite signals from noise to recover information and accurate instrument calibration are ongoing concerns.
 Satellite coverage limitations exist, with low-earth-orbiting satellites offering frequent but partial image coverage with greater spatial or temporal variability and high-orbit satellites providing broader coverage but lower spatial resolution.
 The sheer volume of satellite data can be overwhelming, often requiring extensive sifting to extract meaningful crop-specific information.
 Developing deep learning artificial intelligence (AI)/Machine Learning (ML) algorithms is essential to enhance data quality and ensure its continuous value.
 This is critical to harness the full potential of satellite data for improved decision-making and sustainable agricultural practices.

-What is the Internet of Things (IoT) in Agriculture?
+What is the Internet of Things (IoT) in agriculture?

 As connectivity improved, a wave of innovative agricultural observation tools emerged, capable of seamlessly communicating with one another.
 IoT in agriculture is a network connecting production tools, physical objects, and environmental factors, enabling farm management and monitoring.
 Once a nascent technology, IoT has rapidly gained prominence in the agricultural sector with wide adoption.
 IoT tools in agriculture, including remote sensors, drones, agribots, connected machines, computer imaging, and more, have become indispensable assets for modern agriculture.

-Comparative Overview: Satellite Monitoring v/s IoT in Agriculture
+Comparative overview: satellite monitoring v/s IoT in agriculture

 Several factors make satellite monitoring a better alternative to IoT devices.
 Here are some:

-Satellite Monitoring |
+Satellite Monitoring | IoT Devices |

 Radar sensors of satellites can penetrate cloud cover and other bad weather conditions to provide usable information | Rain, strong winds, snow, etc., can hamper the operations of IoT devices |